-CRIMINAL BACKGROUND
+STUDENT CRIMINAL BACKGROUND CHECKS

-Student name:

-(Please Print)

-I understand that criminal background checks may occur as part of my professional education at ASTATE.
-Evidence of a previous charge or conviction of a felony/misdemeanor on my record may affect my progress in this program.
-While the faculty cannot realistically determine whether this will have any future impact on my ability to work in my profession, I do understand that the following issues could arise during my time as a student or as a graduate of the program.

-- 1. Certain rotation sites could deny me access for rotation. - 2.
-Hospitals or other health care institutions could refuse to allow me access for a clinical experience. - 3.
-The above two issues could make it impossible for me to complete the clinical portion of my education and therefore not graduate. - 4.
-Upon graduation, a state licensing agency could refuse to grant me a license. - 5.
-As a licensed professional, certain health care institutions could refuse to grant me privileges. - 6.
-There could be other, unforeseen, impacts of this incident on my ability to practice as a professional.

-Student Name (please print)
+Student name: (Please Print) ASTATI affect r have a estand that criminal background checks may occur as part of my professional education at E. Evidence of a previous charge or conviction of a felony/misdemeanor on my record may my progress in this program.
+While the faculty cannot realistically determine whether this will my future impact on my ability to work in my profession, I do understand that the following could arise during my time as a student or as a graduate of the program.
+1. Certain rotation sites could deny me access for rotation.
+2. Hospitals or other health care institutions could refuse to allow me access for a clinical experience.
+3. The above two issues could make it impossible for me to complete the clinical portion of my education and therefore not graduate.
+4. Upon graduation, a state licensing agency could refuse to grant me a license.
+5. As a licensed professional, certain health care institutions could refuse to grant me privileges.
+6. There could be other, unforeseen, impacts of this incident on my ability to practice as a professional.
+Studen t Name (please print) Studen t's signature Date To be signed and returned to the School of Nursing for placement in Student's File

-Criminal Background Check for Initial Licensure Nurse Practice Act §17-87-312
+Criminal Background Check for Initial Licensure Nurse Practice Act §17-87-312 & ACA 17- 3-102

-This is to verify I read the Nurse Practice Act §17-87-312 Criminal background checks.
+This is to verify I read the Nurse Practice Act §17-87-312 Criminal background checks & ACA 17-3-102.
 I understand a first-time applicant for any license issued by the Arkansas State Board of Nursing will have a state and national criminal background check.
 I further understand that the identification of any offenses identified in this section of the Nurse Practice Act may prohibit me from obtaining a license to practice as a Licensed Practical Nurse, Registered Nurse or Advanced Practice Nurse in the state of Arkansas.
 Furthermore, although an appeal may be possible there are offenses that permanently disqualify an applicant from a license issued by the Arkansas State Board of Nursing.

-Student Name (please print)
+Student Name (please print) -

 Student Signature

+Date

-\\\To be signed and submitted to the School of Nursing to be placed in the student's file\\\ professional health student at Arkansas State University and have previously received, read and understand the College of Nursing and Health Professions' Substance Abuse Policy & Procedures.
+\\\To be signed and submitted to the School of Nursing to be placed in the student's file\\\